kent-lee/deviantart-scraper/README.md

 ## Notes

+- the program uses threads to download images from multiple authors simultaneously, that is, each thread is responsible for a single author.
+So, the more authors you have, the more threads the program uses, and ultimately the faster the overall process.
+Likewise, if you only have one author, the program will run noticeably slower because there is only one thread running

+## Challenges

 I encountered 3 main difficulties in this project:

 1. there are 2 ways to download an image: through download button URL or through the image URL.
 The former is preferred because it grabs the highest image quality.
 However, this has a small problem.
 The URL contains a token that turns invalid if certain actions are performed, such as refreshing the page, reopening the browser, and exceeding a certain time limit